Roboy/ravestate/README.md

 `python3 -m ravestate`, a real-time visualization of all spikes/activations, as well as a chat window, will be hosted on a configurable port.
 You can find dedicated docs [here](modules/raveboard/README.md).

-The following GIF shows raveboard together with `ravestate_visionio`:
+The following GIF shows raveboard together with [ravestate_visionio](modules/ravestate_visionio/README.md):

 ![Raveboard](resources/docs/raveboard.gif)